A story about a man and his records

 - More Than 6 Million Song Titles

-Back in February, Paul put the entire collection up on ebay.
+Back in February, Paul put the entire collection up on eBay.
 The bidding got up to a whopping $3,002,150 (albeit much less than the collection is actually worth.)
 The news of the auction and the collection were widely reported at this time, however as it turns out the winner of the auction was a deadbeat non-paying bidder.
-The user’s (now suspended) account name was “jopsoup ” and he later claimed that someone had stolen his identity.
+The user’s (now suspended) account name was “jopsoup” and he later claimed that someone had stolen his identity.
 Ya, right.

 After dealing with this headache, Paul is now putting the collection up for sale once again.